leon123858/macroInsight/README.md

 Furthermore, simply adding probe variables to print all macros requires compiling and linking the code.
 Exposing thousands of variables will easily exceed memory constraints and cause linker code-space errors in embedded systems.

 ## The Solution
-This tool automates the extraction of macro values directly from the codebase without touching the linking phase.
-It leverages Clang's `-fsyntax-only` AST dumping capabilities to extract the values of macros, which can then be fed into Source Insight.
+This tool automatically extracts macro values directly from the codebase, bypassing the linking phase.

-1. **Injection**: `macro_extractor.py` parses a given `.c`/`.cpp` file and injects `long long PROBE_NAME = ...` for every macro.
-   It uses `__builtin_choose_expr(__builtin_constant_p(MACRO), (long long)(MACRO), -9999LL)` so that non-constant macros explicitly fallback to `-9999` without producing compile errors.
-2. **Parser**: `ast_parser.py` calls Clang with `-fsyntax-only`, meaning Clang just validates the syntax and generates the Abstract Syntax Tree (AST), but skips Code Generation and Linking entirely!
-It inherently solves any space/linker restrictions.
-3. It directly evaluates the JSON AST branch outputs (handling constant binary math, unary operators, bits shifts, etc.).
+It uses -dM to retrieve the macros from the file, then compiles a new file that includes a probe generated from those macros.

+Finally, it dumps the updated macro values into the previously compiled object file.

 ## Usage